🧠 Master Guide to AI Red-Teaming using NVIDIA Garak

 promptswhich holds the values of all prompts to be tested in a list.

 So, if we can define our custom prompts in a file and recreate a similar template, we can have Garak send requests using our own custom probe.
-You can utilize the sample template I coded here or make one by yourself by looking at the code for other probes and overwriting very few things.
+You can utilize the sample template I coded here or make one yourself by looking at the code for other probes and overwriting very few things.
 I essentially utilized the existing "test" probe we used in our article earlier, found under garak/garak/probes/test.py, and added a class called "FileListPrompts".
 This class is going line-by-line and reading prompts from our file "my_prompts.txt" and putting the contents as an array of strings (aka a list in Python) in the variable prompts.
-This adds a functionality to test probe and Garak can now fetch wordlists and bombard the target!
+This adds functionality to the test probe, and Garak can now fetch wordlists and bombard the target!
 Please note that the except block in the code below is a failsafe and assigns a singular value "hello" to the prompts variable in case file I/O was unsuccessful.
 This way, while reading the output, you can always know whether a file read was successful or not and troubleshoot accordingly.

 Please note that in other probes, a detector is usually configured to help users analyze the CLI output as a PASS/FAIL status.
 We can configure that too within the code by setting the variable "primary_detector" if we know the nature of the prompts (such as mitigation.MitigationBypass), or we can use the all detectors option in CLI.
 While configuring the template above, I added the "always.Pass" detector.

 Alright then!
 Now that our tweaked "test.py" is ready to support custom wordlists, we need to configure a wordlist and name it "my_prompts.txt" or any other name, and then change the code to support that, and keep it in your current directory.
-I'll be adding four sample prompts just for testing purpose.
+I'll be adding four sample prompts just for testing purposes.

 Once done, you can then run the following command: